anebz/cloud/Certifications/aws_data_anaytics_specialty.md

 * Fully managed (auto-scaling)
 * More integration with other AWS services, like Glue

-EMR can integrate HBase in S3 in the following ways:

-* Snapshots of HBase into S3
-* Storage of HBase files and metadata in S3
-* HBase read-replicas in S3
+HBase can store following data in S3: snapshots, HBase files and metadata, read-replicas

+> Hive

+Interactive SQL on unstructured data which is in EMR for OLAP.
+It uses HiveQL, similar to SQL.
+It's the most appropriate way for data warehouse application, more comfortable than Spark.
+Integration with S3 and DynamoDB.
+Allows custom code.

+By default, Hive has a metastore info in a MySQL on the master node's filesystem.
+External metastores like Glue Data Catalog, RDS or Aurora offer persistence, centralization so that many users can access, and better resiliency if the cluster shuts down.

 > Presto

-**Interactive queries at petabyte scale** for OLAP type queries.
-It can connect to many different big data databases and data stores at once, and query across them.
-Athena uses this under the hood, Athena is basically serverless Presto.
+Interactive queries at petabyte scale for OLAP.
+It can connect to many different big data databases and data stores (Redshift, RDS) at once, and query across them.
+Athena is basically serverless Presto.
+Custom code not allowed,

+---

+* EMR notebook
+  * many AWS integrations: backup in S3, hosted in VPC
+  * access only via AWS console
+  * use your own code to interact with cluster, e.g provision cluster
-> Apache Zeppelin
+* Apache Zeppelin

-Notebook on EMR to run Python scripts against your data.
-Can interleave with notes, can share notebooks with others etc. Can integrate with Spark, to run Spark code interactively, allows for easy experimentation and exploration.
-Can execute SQL directly against SparkSQL.
-Query results can be visualized in charts and graphs.

-EMR notebook is similar to Zeppelin but with more AWS integration, notebook backed up to S3 and hosted inside VPC, you can provision clusters from the notebook.
-It connects to the clutser via Apache Livy.
-Accessed only via AWS console

-> Hue
+  * notebook to run Python on EMR data
+  * Notebook notes, share with others
+  * Integration with Spark
+  * Execute SQL directly against SparkSQL
+  * Chart and graph visualization

+---

-Hadoop user experience, the graphical frontend for the cluster.
-IAM and S3 integration
+* Hue (Hadoop User Experience): graphical frontend for the cluster

-> Splunk

-Operational tool, can be used to visualize EMR and S3 data using the EMR hadoop cluster.
-Makes machine data accessible, usable and valuable.
+* Splunk: operational tool, can be used to visualize EMR and S3 data using the EMR hadoop cluster.
+Makes machine data accessible, usable and valuable

-> Flume

-Another way to stream data into che cluster, originally made to handle log aggregation
+* Flume: Another way to stream data into che cluster, originally made to handle log aggregation

-> MXNet

-Deep learning on EMR
+* MXNet: deep learning on EMR

-> S3DistCP

-Tool for copying large amounts of data S3 <-> HDFS
+* S3DistCP: to copy large amounts of data S3 <-> HDFS

-> Other

-in EMR Notebooks you can use your own code to interact with the clusters.

-* Ganglia can be used for monitoring cluster's performance as a whole and with individual nodes
+* Ganglia: to monitor cluster's performance as a whole and with individual nodes
-* To make MapReduce jobs be more efficient, use AVRO to compress and then uncompress files into 64MB chunks, which is the default HDFS chunk size

 ### 3.4 Data pipeline